martinthenext/eth_ml/transfer_active.md

 ![](http://davtyan.org/pml/WeightedPartialFitPassiveTransferClassifier2_Medline_fraction0.01_weight10.png)

+Although the quality increases, it does not reach the quality attained by training of full Medline dataset.

 Weight 100:

 ![](http://davtyan.org/pml/WeightedPartialFitPassiveTransferClassifier2_Medline_fraction0.01_weight100.png)

-Although the quality increases, it does not reach the quality attained by training of full Medline dataset.
+The resulting quality is comparable to the one of the full-dataset Medline classifier, given the fact that we only used 1% of dataset for training.